Why Smart Companies Own the Problem — Even When It’s Not Their Fault

 3. Documentation and Education = Protection

-Professional inspections serve two key purposes: they educate the client and protect
+Professional inspections serve two key purposes: they educate the client and protect all parties involved.

 Some customers simply need a clear explanation.
 They want to understand whether their concern is valid, whether what they’re seeing is typical, and how it aligns with industry standards.
 A straightforward explanation, grounded in knowledge, can prevent misunderstandings and strengthen trust.